 - Choose small actions – Break down the habit you want to cultivate into easily doable units.
-So “get more exercise” should become “take the stairs instead of the elevator at work” or “do 20 sit-ups in the morning”.
+So “get more exercise” can be further developed into “take the stairs instead of the elevator at work” or “do 20 sit-ups in the morning”.

 - Link the action to a previous habit – This will make it easier for you to remember and adapt the new habit.
-Using the examples above, you can start the habit of taking the stairs by attaching it to the habit of going to work daily.
+Using the examples above, you can start the habit of taking the stairs by attaching it to your daily work routine.
 Doing 20 sit-ups in the morning can be attached to waking up at a certain time every day.

 - Make it easy to do – Practicing a new action three to seven days in a row will help establish it as a habit.
 To make sure that you won’t skip a day, plan ahead to make it easy for yourself.
 Again, using the example above this could mean wearing comfortable shoes to work so that it’ll be easier to take the stairs, or setting your alarm clock 15 minutes earlier and laying down your exercise mat the night before so that you’ll be encouraged to do sit-ups upon waking.